in·frac·tion ( n-fr k sh n). n. The act or an instance of infringing; a violation.

 As I’ve discovered for most of my life, such a thing is designed to be arduous and seemingly hopeless.
 For how can we change within without the friction needed to create those sparks of awareness?
 We can’t.
 Suffering is inevitable until we learn how to navigate with higher purpose.
 You might say that we are led to cultivate an Aikido of the soul, where unconscious reaction is slowly transformed into an awareness of reality as it is, not as we would like it to be.

 At least, that’s how I see it right now.

-What is true from my perspective and increasingly many others, is that we are living under social systems which have been corrupted in ways so deep and for so long that we no longer realise that we are conditioned to accept it as normal.
+What is true from my perspective and increasingly many others, is that we are living under social systems which have been corrupted in ways so deep and for so long that we no longer realise it.
+We have been conditioned to accept it as normal.
 What is normal?
 Well, anything that has at least the kernel of conscience within it, something that is an anathema to most of the movers and shakers who create the societies in which we live.

-What also seems to be true is that any attempt to alter this world before we have addressed the shadows within ourselves will be doomed to failure.
+What also appears to be true is that any attempt to alter this world without addressing the shadows within ourselves will be doomed to failure.
 They must go hand in hand otherwise we merely add to the confusion and deluge of lies which characterise the mainstream media and the mediocrity that passes for much of our present culture.

 Individually and collectively we can be so much more.